tobias2912/INF264-Digit-Classifier/report.md

 ### algorithms

-- candidate algorithms were ... based on sklearns documentation.
+- candidate algorithms were RandomForestClassifier, Linear support Vector classifier and Multi-layer Perceptron classifier.
+Models were selected based on sklearns documentation.
 - the classifiers hyperparameters were either default or set by grid search.
 We chose the most important or impactful paramterers for the grid search

 ### performance measure